 Robert Wedgeworth Library Research, Scholarship and Creativity Awards

-With financial support from Robert and Chung-Kyun Wedgeworth, Lilly Library is pleased to offer the Robert Wedgeworth Library Research, Scholarship, and Creativity Award since 2010.
+With financial support from Robert and Chung-Kyun Wedgeworth, Lilly Library has been pleased to offer the Robert Wedgeworth Library Research, Scholarship, and Creativity Award since 2010.
 With generous grant support from the Center of Inquiry in the Liberal Arts, the Lilly Library bestowed the annual Lilly Library Research, Scholarship, and Creativity Awards from 2007 to 2009.
 Starting in 2015, three students who make the most effective use of library resources in developing their Celebration presentations will receive $500 cash awards.

 Award Application--Discuss the Role of the Library in your Celebration Presentation